 - is determined by a court in the state of legal residence as being an emancipated minor or in legal guardianship.

-- on or after July 1, 2011, was deemed to be a homeless unaccompanied youth or self-supporting and at risk of being homeless.
+- are deemed to be a homeless unaccompanied youth or self-supporting and at risk of being homeless.

 Federal regulations allow the financial aid office to use professional judgment to change dependency status to “independent” on a case-by-case basis.
 The student must demonstrate that there is an unusual circumstance other than the fact that the student is self-sufficient or that the parents are unwilling to contribute to the student’s education.
 If you do not meet any of the above criteria but you believe that you should be considered independent because of truly exceptional circumstances making it inappropriate to expect a parental contribution, you may petition for a waiver of federal regulations requiring parental information.
 Examples of unusual circumstances are situations such as when a student’s parents cannot be located, or where an otherwise dependent student has been a victim of domestic violence or abuse and is no longer able to reside with his or her parents.